Timmy-124/Data-Analysis-Portfolio/README.md

 3. Bank Executives: Concerned with overall customer retention metrics and the financial impact of churn on the business.
   ### Tools Used
 1. Microsoft Excel: Excel was used for data cleaning by applying various functions to identify missing values, remove duplicates, check for outliers and check for misspellings
-2. Structured Query Language (SQL): SQL was utilized for analysis[View Here](https://github.com/Timmy-124/Data-Analysis-Portfolio/blob/main/Customer%20Churn%20Analysis)
+2. Structured Query Language (SQL): SQL was utilized for analysis [View Here](https://github.com/Timmy-124/Data-Analysis-Portfolio/blob/main/Customer%20Churn%20Analysis)
-3. Tableau: Tableau was utilized to create an interactive dashboard[View Here](https://public.tableau.com/app/profile/timilehin.egbeyemi/viz/CustomerChurnDashboard_17298486663010/CustomerChurnDashboard)
+3. Tableau: Tableau was utilized to create an interactive dashboard [View Here](https://public.tableau.com/app/profile/timilehin.egbeyemi/viz/CustomerChurnDashboard_17298486663010/CustomerChurnDashboard)
   ### Analysis and Findings
   ### KPIs and Key Metrics
 1. Churn Rate: The overall churn rate was calculated as 21%